alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/extending-the-wcf-castle-proxy-generator.md

 tags: [Castle,Wcf]
 categories: [Castle]
 ---
-Since Iâ€™m using extensively the [Wcf castle proxy generator](http://www.codewrecks.com/blog/index.php/2009/10/21/wcf-client-proxies-created-by-wcf-and-timeout/) today I needed to add a new feature, I need to be able to specify via code the base address of the various services.
+Since I'm using extensively the [Wcf castle proxy generator](http://www.codewrecks.com/blog/index.php/2009/10/21/wcf-client-proxies-created-by-wcf-and-timeout/) today I needed to add a new feature, I need to be able to specify via code the base address of the various services.
 I know that my service are usually in [https://www.mysite.com/services/](https://www.mysite.com/services/) but I want to be able to specify via code the base address, especially to target different environment, like production and test.

 To keep everything simple, I created a simple static property on the proxy creator